Mabdel-03/9.520-The-Geometry-of-Grok/New_Explorations/optimizer_experiments/paper04_wang/README_PAPER4.md

 ## Recommended Approach

-For your current needs (comparing optimizers on grokking tasks):
+For current needs (comparing optimizers on grokking tasks):

 **Papers 3 (Nanda) and 5 (Omnigrok) are sufficient because:**